Kriz-hub/Holiday-Dialysis/README.md

 * Shadow on carousel and images:  https://www.w3schools.com/css/css3_shadows_box.asp
 * Youtube of Kevin Powel: https://www.youtube.com/watch?v=u6Rur7G8HNY&t=408s
   Animate shadow opacity instead of animating shadow size to reduce rendering of processor.
 * Section 2 "Your stay with us", inspirated by https://www.dialysecentrumravenstein.nl/dialysis-centre-ravenstein/.
-Paragraph "contact" on that page.
+See paragraph "contact" on that page.
 * section 2 the unordered list underneath "Our center offers.. " is inspirated by https://www.roompot.nl/care/behandelingen/vakantiedialyse/banjaard/.
-The unordered list on that page.
+See the unordered list on that page.

   I want to thank my mentor M for guiding me through the process and keeping me inspirated.